ixdat/ixdat/docs/source/diving_deeper/structure_docs/technique_docs/electrochemistry.rst

 Electrochemistry
 ================

-The main TechniqueMeasurement class for electrochemistry is the ``ECMeasurement``.
+The main TechniqueMeasurement class for electrochemistry is the ``ECMeasurement`` class.
 Subclasses of ``ECMeasurement`` include ``CyclicVoltammogram`` and ``CyclicVoltammogramDiff``.

 Direct-current electrochemistry measurements (``ixdat`` does not yet offer specific